 As external HDDs go, the Seagate Backup Plus Ultra Slim has a lot going for it.
 It's attractive, covered in a dimpled sheet of aluminium and - as the name suggests - it's really slim.

 It's compatible with both Windows and mac OS, and is very affordable compared to the SSDs in the list above.
-A 1TB drive will cost you just £54, and while the speeds aren't quite fast enough for live editing of RAW photos or 4K video, the transfer speeds are reasonable.
+While the speeds aren't quite fast enough for live editing of RAW photos or 4K video, the transfer speeds are reasonable.
 We got those same video files as we've been using previously, dragged them across, and they'd written to the drive in around 1min 18 seconds.

 If you're looking for really great value for money, the Toshiba Canvio Basics is one way to go.
-For a 1TB model, you'll pay just £43.
 It's compatible with USB 3.0, so it's not a snail, and it's compatible with Xbox and PS4, although it is formatted to NTFS for Windows machines, rather than the system Mac uses.
 It can be reformatted to work with Mac, however, or you can download plugins to make your Mac read NTFS-formatted drives.

 In our file transfer test, it was slightly faster than the Seagate Backup Plus, but not by much.
 The 9.3GB collection of videos transferred across in around 1min 12 seconds.